What Is Philosophy?

 There might be conflicting world views (e.g., creationism vs. evolution, perhaps).
 Therefore, the best theory is one that is consistent, that is as complete as possible (i.e., that explains as much as possible), and that is best-supported by good evidence.

-7. What is the import of "in any field"?
+8. What is the import of "personal search"?

 My major professor,